Anderson J. Blevins and Thelma L. Hammond Memorial Scholarship Endowment

 To promote continuing education for any course of study by awarding scholarships for attendance at institutions of higher education to individuals who demonstrate financial need, academic achievement and desire.

-The Anderson J. Blevins and Thelma L. Hammond Scholarship Program was established in December 2007 in accordance with the wishes of Betty Blevins in memory of her husband, Anderson J. Blevins, and her mother, Thelma L. Hammond.
+The Anderson J. Blevins and Thelma L. Hammond Memorial Scholarship Endowment was established in December 2007 in accordance with the wishes of Betty Blevins in memory of her husband, Anderson J. Blevins, and her mother, Thelma L. Hammond.

 Anderson J. Blevins was born in Narrows, Virginia in 1936.
 After completing time in military service, he entered an apprenticeship program as a millwright with the local 1402 in Hopewell.
 Attending both John Tyler Community College and Richmond Professional Institute, he initially worked as a millwright for Dupont and then at Phillip Morris until his retirement.
 Throughout his life, he was active in many civic and political organizations.
 Suffering from a physical disability, he gave generously to assist with children's health care organizations.